lyubenblagoev/goprsc/README.md

 Goprsc is a GO client library for accessing the [Postfix Rest Server](https://github.com/lyubenblagoev/postfix-rest-server) V1 API.

 Goprsc is a work in progress.
-Currently it supports the domain and account APIs.
+Currently it supports the domain, account and alias APIs.

 ## Usage